News

 Latest News

-RIGeL Lecture Series - Current Concepts in Biology, WiSe 25/26
+RIGeL Lecture Series - Current Concepts in Biology, summer term 2026

 Prof. Dr. Dinshaw Patel, a well-known structural biologist from the Memorial Sloan-Kettering Cancer Center in New York, will visit the University of Regensburg on September 13th and talk about “Structural Biology of RNA-mediated Gene Regulation and Methylation mark–mediated Epigenetic Regulation” (>> lecture announcement).